EXTREMIST

 Icon of person Horst Mahler

-Horst Mahler (born 23 January 1936) is a German former lawyer and political activist.
-He once was a far-left militant and a founding member of the Red Army Faction before later switching to neo-Nazism.
+Horst Mahler (German: [ˈhɔʁst ˈmaːlɐ]; 23 January 1936 – 27 July 2025) was a German lawyer and political activist.
+He was a far-left militant and a founding member of the Red Army Faction in 1970 before switching to neo-Nazism in the late 1990s.
 Between 2000 and 2003, he was a member of the far-right National Democratic Party of Germany.
-Since 2003, he has repeatedly been convicted of Volksverhetzung ("incitement of popular hatred") and Holocaust denial, and he served much of a twelve-year prison sentence.
+From 2003, he was repeatedly convicted of Volksverhetzung ("incitement of popular hatred") and Holocaust denial, and he served much of a twelve-year prison sentence.
 Read more on Wikipedia

 His biography is available in different languages on Wikipedia.
 Horst Mahler is the 117th most popular extremist (down from 107th in 2019), the 410th most popular biography from Poland (down from 400th in 2019) and the 3rd most popular Polish Extremist.